woojiahao/tp/docs/team/sp4ce-cowboy.md

   **Justification for Removal:** Unreliable to depend on the host machine to display the PDF and difficult to test.
 Furthermore, we were allowed to assume that all users have access to the UG.

-* **Test Command**:
-  * **What it was:** A temporary Test Command intended for internal testing of UniCa$h.
-  **Motivation for Implementation:** To test UniCa$h's GUI and functionality by populating it with a lot more transactions than the default UniCa$h.
-  **Justification for Removal:** Merge onto a separate testing branch instead, which I also opened.

 * **Fuzzy-Find Transactions**: [PRs: [#110](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/110)]
   * **What it was:** The initial implementation of the existing Find Command.
 It searched all properties including DateTime, Type, and Amount.
 Matches were a logical `OR` of all keywords.